Fortnite guide (v7.20) – tips and tricks for Season 7, how to play, how to improve, how to win

 Wood is the flimsiest material for building, but it is the most easily accessible as you can get lots of wood be chopping down trees.
 Stone is stronger but more difficult to obtain, and metal is the strongest but takes the longest time to find and harvest.

-You can also hit your Edit key while facing one of your structures, and the Edit overlay will appear, allowing you to alter these four base structures in many different ways.
+You can also hit your Edit key while facing one of your structures, and the Edit overlay will appear, allowing you to alter the four base structures into many different shapes.
 You can use this to great effect in a multitude of situations, but the most important and frequent use is to box yourself in when you’re in danger, then edit your way back out quickly.

 The best advice I can give you is to take full advantage of Fortnite’s Creative Mode.
-You can hop into your own personal spawn island, give yourself unlimited materials, and just practice building.
-Practice walling up around yourself, editing your way out, exploring all the different possible editing combinations, testing the differences in material strengths, and so on.
+You can hop into your own personal spawn island with unlimited materials, and just practice building and editing until you’re familiar with the key concepts.

 The Fortnite map (Season 7)

-Click on the Fortnite map below to see a full-resolution image of the map as it currently stands; and, as a special treat, here’s a link to one of the most useful sites I’ve found for learning the spawn locations of chests across the map.
+For a complete list of locations across the map and our opinions on each of them, take a look at our Fortnite locations guide.
+And, as a special treat, here’s a link to one of the most useful sites I’ve found for learning the spawn locations of chests across the map – though be aware that the site is not yet updated to V7.20.

 The Storm

-The Storm is one of the imperative features of Battle Royales, preventing players from camping, forcing them closer together and ending the game within a certain amount of time.
+The Storm is one of the imperative features of Battle Royales, damaging those caught outside the Storm Eye, forcing players closer together and ending the game within a certain amount of time.
 Shortly after the Battle Bus has finished its flight path across the map, you’ll start to receive periodic notifications on the Storm’s slow encroachment across the map.
 You can keep track of where the Storm Circle is in relation to you using the minimap or the full map.

-You’ll have to be extra careful of this later on in the game, because the amount of Health which the Storm strips from you every second is increased in later circles, so even a full-health player may only last a few seconds outside of the Circle.

 For the most up-to-date information of all the Storm’s different stages and stats throughout the course of a match, take a look at our focused guide page on the Fortnite Storm, complete with stats and explanations of each phase the Storm and Safe Zone go through during a match.